 The DOE, NREL, and Sandia continue to use the model for program planning and grant programs.
 Since the first public release, over 35,000 people representing manufacturers, project developers, academic researchers, and policy makers have downloaded the software.
 Manufacturers are using the model to evaluate the impact of efficiency improvements or cost reductions in their products on the cost of energy from installed systems.
 Project developers use SAM to evaluate different system configurations to maximize earnings from electricity sales.
 Policy makers and designers use the model to experiment with different incentive structures.

-SAM runs on both Windows and OS X. It requires about 500 MB of storage space on your computer.
+SAM runs on Windows, OS X, and Linux.
+It requires about 500 MB of storage space on your computer.
 SAM is available for free download.
-SAM's website includes software descriptions, links to publications about SAM and other resources:

 The following resources are available for learning to use SAM and for getting help with your analyses:

-You can contact the SAM support team by submitting a message on the Contact Us page.
+You can email the SAM support team by submitting a message on the Contact Us page.

 SAM consists of a user interface, calculation engine, and programming interface.
 The user interface is the part of SAM that you see, and provides access to input variables and simulation controls, and displays tables and graphs of results.
 SAM's calculation engine performs a time-step-by-time-step simulation of a power system's performance, and a set of annual financial calculations to generate a project cash flow and financial metrics.
 The programming interface allows external programs to interact with SAM.